 - Compare ideas on Google Trends: One of the easiest ways to identify the trend is by using Google Trends, which offers useful insights on what keywords people are mostly using to search on Google.
 It gives you historical trend data for a particular search phrase across different regions and languages.

 - Validate your idea with SEO tools: With tools like SEMRush, Moz, and Ubersuggest, you can get better and refined insights on what people are searching for in relation to your product idea.

 Customized and personalized products are all about the product design, and this where print on demand really excels as an approach for smaller businesses.

 You don’t need to have professional skills or experience in the field of design.
 You can draw design inspirations from websites like Pinterest, Behance, Dribble, Disignious, Teespring, and Indiemade.
-Also, do not be afraid to try out your own designs on free design tools like Canva.
+Also, do not be afraid to try out your own designs and use print on demand tools on free websites like Canva.

 If you are not comfortable creating your own designs, you can get help from freelance graphic designers offering their services on platforms such as Fiverr, Upwork, and Dribble.

 Once you have the designs ready, the next step is to see if people really like them.
 For this, you can put your designs on social media platforms like Instagram, Reddit, or even Quora.
 These platforms can help you receive feedback and understand what is trending within the community.
 You can even generate print on demand business name ideas through online platforms.

 This is an essential step toward selling the product.
 Either use an existing e-commerce marketplace or an e-commerce platform to develop your own website.